hellotem/enmeitu.github.io/index.md

 	Thereafter, I worked as a postdoc Research Fellow at [Auckland University of Technology (AUT)](https://www.aut.ac.nz/), New Zealand and [Nanyang Technological University (NTU)](https://www.ntu.edu.sg), Singapore, from Jan.
 2015 to Dec.
 2017.
 I have been an assistant professor at SJTU from Jan.
 2018.

 ## Education
-* 2010.09--2014.11 Shanghai Jiao Tong University, PhD
+* 2010.09--2014.11, Shanghai Jiao Tong University, PhD
-* 2007.09--2010.07 University of Electronic Science and Technology of China, MEng
+* 2007.09--2010.07, University of Electronic Science and Technology of China, MEng
-* 2003.09--2007.07 University of Electronic Science and Technology of China, BEng
+* 2003.09--2007.07, University of Electronic Science and Technology of China, BEng

 ## News
 *  For SJTU students who want to participate researches on machine learning and artificial intelligence, please contact me directly with an email titled "SJTU Student Research"

 ## Courses
-* Machine Learning and Knowledge Discovery
+* Machine Learning and Knowledge Discovery (undergraduate)
-* Intelligent Computation
+* Intelligent Computation (graduate)

 ## Contact